 - 7. The Downtown Design Review Board ("Board" or "DRB") held an Early Design Guidance ("EDG") meeting on the proposal on December 16, 2014, at which it heard the Applicant's analysis of the site and proposal as well as comments from the public.
 The Applicant requested several departures, including reduced sidewalk with on Stewart, reduced percentage of approved street-level uses, and reduced depth for two loading berths off the alley and a van-size stall near the residential elevators and other departures.
-The written and oral public comments included concerns that the program appeared too ambitious for the lot size, reducing sidewalk widths takes the project away from a safe, comfortable and inviting ground plane, reducing the number of loading berths is unrealistic and would further burden an alley overburdened with service and loading demands, the departure requests in no way improved the design, and other issues.
-Exhibits 20, 44. - 8.
+The written and oral public comments included concerns that the program appeared too ambitious for the lot size, reducing sidewalk widths takes the project away from a safe, comfortable and inviting ground plane, reducing the number of loading berths is unrealistic and would further burden an alley overburdened with service and loading demands, the departure requests in no way improved the design, and other issues. - 8.
 The Board's discussion at the December 16, 2014, EDG meeting focused on specific issues including concerns about the intention to reduce the amount of retail space at the ground level, the intention to reduce the required sidewalk widths around the proposal, whether reducing the loading capacity serving the structure would not adversely affect the functioning of the proposed building or create impacts on neighboring structures, and other issues.
 The Board stressed the importance of working with the neighboring Escala condominium residents to attempt to resolve their concerns regarding impacts of the proposed new structure at this location.

-Id. - 9.
-The Board held a second EDG meeting on September 29, 2015.
+- 9. The Board held a second EDG meeting on September 29, 2015.
 The Applicant presented a revised design and no longer requested departures.
 Additional public comments were received.
-The majority of those offering comments were residents of the Escala.
-Several comments were directed at issues outside the jurisdiction or purview of the Board.
 Design issues communicated to the Board included the overall massing of the proposal, scale as a component of adjacency consideration, and other issues.
-The Board's deliberations at the September 29, 2015 EDG meeting acknowledged elements of the refined design, including more generous sidewalks along both 5th Avenue and Stewart Street and relocation of the hotel lobby to an upper floor allowing an increase in ground level retail.
-During deliberations the Board expressed several concerns relating to massing and design, but none relating to ground level retail or the alley.
-Exhibits 20, 45.
+The Board's deliberations at the September 29, 2015, EDG meeting acknowledged elements of the altered design, including wider sidewalks along 5th Avenue and Stewart Street, and relocation of the hotel lobby to an upper floor allowing an increase in ground-level retail.
+During deliberations, the Board expressed several concerns relating to massing and design. - 10.
+The Board held a third EDG meeting on December 15, 2015.
+The Board took public comment, which expressed similar concerns to those raised in the two previous EDG meetings.
+The Board thought the design had made improvements and recommended the proposal be allowed to proceed to MUP application.
+The Board stated further design development should address several concerns relating to design and asked for some additional information to be presented. - 11.
+The Board held a Recommendation meeting on August 16, 2016.
+The Board took public comment at the meeting.
+Public comments included: that the building is too big for the site, the building needs full-sized loading berths and ground floor retail space should be sacrificed in favor of loading berth space, and that the alley is functionally inadequate to accommodate service needs and support for the project.
+The majority of Board members present voted to recommend approval dependent on the remaining issues being addressed by the Applicant and approved by the Department's Land Use Planner.